 As part of our clinic curriculum, we offer Med-Peds-specific academic half days with an emphasis on ambulatory education and practical clinical skills.
-Sessions are consistently ranked very highly among house staff and provide protected time for continuing education that spans the four years of residency training.
+Sessions are consistently ranked very highly among house staff and provide protected time for continuing education in Med-Peds topics that spans the four years of residency training.

 In the Spring of 2019, we introduced point of care ultrasound (POCUS) into our academic half day curriculum.
-All 16 residents were given an introductory, hands-on training that included use of new handheld ultrasounds.
-With the help of our recent graduate and Med-Peds hospitalist, Dr. Aaron Manning, our program plans to expand our Med-Peds POCUS curriculum to include training that will be relevant to both inpatient and primary care medicine.
+All 16 residents are given an introductory, hands-on training that includes use of new handheld ultrasounds.
+With the help of our recent graduate and now APD and Med-Peds hospitalist, Dr. Aaron Manning, our POCUS curriculum now includes training that will be relevant to both inpatient and primary care medicine.
 Dr. Venci and Dr. Manning both serve on various POCUS Committees and are invested in making sure residents are prepared for clinical practice after graduation.

 One evening per month, residents gather for a session away from clinical sites, often in a resident’s home or a park.
 These sessions consist of a mix of educational sessions (journal clubs, updates on advocacy opportunities/ topics, review of proposed bills in upcoming elections) and wellness sessions (group runs, game night, book club).